5 Reasons You’ll Love a Low Profile Engagement Ring

 Do you plan to continually take your engagement ring on and off multiple times a day during those early toddler years?
 We didn’t think so.
 In fact, when recently surveyed, 63% of you said you planned to wear your ring every day.
 A towering setting can be a nuisance.
 Especially when it comes to changing diapers, picking up toys, or chasing after a rogue toddler.
 Alternatively, a low-profile engagement ring like a three-stone setting or bezel setting is less likely to get in life’s way.
 You’re a parent; you have so many things to think about, why not select an engagement ring that you don’t have to?

 The best thing about three stones?
 A 1.5 carat center stone can still get you a big look without all the added height.

-Consider a more round stone like the cushion, oval or round brilliant that is less vulnerable to chipping with everyday wear.
+Consider a more round stone like the cushion, oval or round brilliant for a low set engagement ring that is less vulnerable to chipping with everyday wear.

 Like most self-respecting millennials, we love to travel.
 Even better if it’s spontaneous.
 We might complain about the lack of legroom inside that 500mph aluminum tube, but, the journey is always part of the fun.

 Now imagine future you, jet setting all over for your new job.
 Do you want a tall ring getting in the way when you lift your bag into the overhead?
 Do you want to worry about the diamond snagging your coat liner when you pull your passport from your interior pocket?
 How about when you pull out your laptop to work on a presentation.
 You have better things to do than continually upright your ring.
 Why not choose a low-profile setting that won’t get in the way of your trips or your career.